Moremi Game Reserve

 Is it safe to travel to Botswana?

 Botswana is an incredibly safe travel destination.
-Wildlife on the roads at night is one of the only significant dangers.
+Wildlife on the roads at night is one of the few significant dangers.
 As with all cities, be wary of petty theft in busy centers.

 Useful Travel Info